AiNEWT/mvl-albatross/R/README.md

-# Albatross Web Application
+# Albatross Analytics

 ## Introduction

-Albatross is a web application built using R's Shiny framework.
+Albatross is a Analytics built using R's Shiny framework.
 It provides a user-friendly interface for performing data analysis and visualization tasks.
-This repository contains the code and instructions for deploying the Albatross web application on R's Shiny Server.
+This repository contains the code and instructions for deploying the Albatross Analytics on R's Shiny Server.

 ## Features